Like Jennie: Commercial performance

 In South Korea, Jennie became the first female solo artist to top the Melon top 100 chart and daily chart in 2025 with "Like Jennie".
 The song debuted at number 75 on the Circle Digital Chart for the week dated March 8 with less than two days of tracking.
 In its first full tracking week, it rose to number three, where it remained for another three consecutive weeks.
 The song rose to number two on the chart two weeks later, before reaching its peak at number one the following week dated April 26.
 With this, Jennie earned her third number-one single on the chart after "Solo" (2018) and "Spot!".
 "Like Jennie" remained at number one for a second consecutive week on the chart dated May 3.
 The song contributed to a trend of solo acts taking over Korea's digital music charts, a shift from the previous domination of K-pop groups.
 From March to May 2025, solo artists including Jennie held all five top positions on the Circle Digital Chart for eight consecutive weeks.
+By the end of the year, "Like Jennie" ranked as the third-most loved song of 2025 by TikTok users in South Korea.

 In the United States, "Like Jennie" debuted and peaked at number 83 on the Billboard Hot 100, charting simultaneously with "ExtraL" and "Handlebars".
 This made Jennie the first K-pop female soloist to have three songs on the chart in the same week, as well as the K-pop female soloist with the most total entries on the chart (six).
 It also marked her highest-peaking solo entry on the chart.
 Following her performance at Coachella in April, "Like Jennie" re-entered the Billboard Hot 100 at number 96.
 It was certified gold by the Recording Industry Association of America (RIAA) alongside "Mantra" in August, making Jennie the first K-pop solo artist with three RIAA certifications.
+In March 2026, the song was certified platinum by the RIAA, marking her second platinum record after "One of the Girls".